 - Entanglement.
 Tractors have a lot of moving parts, and sometimes they can injure workers.

 - Driving on uneven terrain or in inclement weather.
 Much like regular motor vehicles, driving tractors on uneven land or in snow, ice, or rain can cause accidents to happen.

 Adults aren’t the only workers at risk when using a tractor on a farm.
 Many farmers rely on their children to help on the farm, and they are also injured.
-The CDC reports that about 2,700 children are injured from farm work each year, and 23% of children’s fatal injuries on farms were from machinery—which they sometimes operate.
+The Children’s Safety Network (CSN) reports that 23% of children’s fatal injuries on farms were from machinery—which they sometimes operate.

 How to Avoid Tractor Accidents

 Sometimes accidents are unavoidable.
 But using caution when operating heavy machinery can help prevent accidents as much as possible.
 Other than caution, there are safety features on tractors that can keep a driver as safe as possible in the event of an accident.
 Since rollover accidents are the most common, tractors should have a Roll-Over Protective Structure (ROPS).

 A ROPS is a roll bar or cage frame that protects the driver in a rollover by giving them more room as well as sometimes keeping the tractor from rolling more than 90 degrees.
 Most newer tractors have Roll-Over Protective Structures (ROPS) that are meant to prevent injuries in the event of a tractor rollover, but older tractors might not have the same protective parts.

 Currently, the CDC reports that over 60% of tractors on farms are equipped with a ROPS, but that number could always be increased to improve safety on farms.
 Even if a tractor has a ROPS, though, if the driver is not wearing their seatbelt, they could still suffer fatal injuries from a rollover.